stdevPavelmc/mailad/README.md

 This tool is tested and supported on:

-- Ubuntu Bionic 18.04 LTS (legacy).
+- Ubuntu Bionic 18.04 LTS (legacy NOT recommended)
-- Ubuntu Focal 20.04 LTS (legacy).
+- Ubuntu Focal 20.04 LTS (legacy NOT recommended)
-- Ubuntu Jammy 22.04 LTS (actual dev env).
+- Ubuntu Jammy 22.04 LTS (Recommended).
 - Debian Buster 10 (see note below please).
 - Debian Bullseye 11 (see note below please).